Jean-Philippe Gbamin: Lens

 Born in San Pédro, Ivory Coast, Gbamin had spells with French clubs Aire-sur-la-Lys and US Saint-Quentin Blessy, before joining Lens in 2007.
 In 2013, Gbamin broke into the first team after impressing in the second team, making his debut on 10 May in a 7–0 defeat against Guingamp, in which he replaced Alexandre Coeff fourteen minutes in.
 Gbamin was assigned the number 25 ahead of the 2013–14 Ligue 2 campaign.
 On 17 August 2013, Gbamin was given his first Lens start by manager Antoine Kombouaré in a 4–1 victory against Auxerre.
-Gbamin started to make his Lens breakthrough towards the end of the 2013–14 campaign, assisting them in their promotion to Ligue 1.
+On 30 September 2013, Gbamin scored his first goal for Lens in a 3–2 victory over Metz.
+On 23 November 2013, he scored again in a 2–0 victory over Châteauroux.
+On 13 February 2014, Gbamin scored the winning goal in extra time, helping Lens to a 2–1 victory over Ligue 1 side Lyon to advance to the quarter-finals of the 2013–14 Coupe de France.
+By the end of the 2013–14 campaign, Gbamin started to make his Lens breakthrough as a regular starter, assisting them in their promotion to Ligue 1.

 Mainz 05

 On 13 July 2016, Gbamin joined Bundesliga side Mainz 05 on a five-year contract.
-He made 86 appearances for Mainz over the following three seasons, featuring at both the defensive midfield and center back positions.
+On 12 May 2018, Gbamin scored his first goal for Mainz in a 1–2 loss to Werder Bremen.
+On 4 November 2018, he scored another goal against Werder Bremen, this time in a 2–1 victory.
+He scored again on the next match day, 10 November 2018, opening the scoring in a 3–1 victory over SC Freiburg at the Dreisamstadion.
+He made 86 league appearances for Mainz over three seasons, featuring at both the defensive midfield and center back positions.